-Take the time to remember your next customer’s name and do your best to gather any previous service history your company may have on the customer.
+Take the time to remember your next customer’s name and do your best to gather any previous system service history your HVAC company may have on the customer.
 That way, you can demonstrate that you have come well-prepared.
 Plus, job histories and customer profiles help inform the work you’re about to perform.

 If your company does not have a central database for this type of information, there are comprehensive software solutions—like ServiceTitan—that make it easy for every member of the team to access important information at the touch of a screen.

 2. Ensure your safety.

 Work in the trades is physically demanding and, frankly, dangerous.
 According to the Bureau of Labor Statistics’ 2017 National Census Of Fatal Occupational Injuries report, some of the occupations with the highest risk of fatal injuries include:

 First-line supervisors of mechanics, installers, and repairers

 Unfortunately, many of those fatalities are caused by everyday occurrences like driving, falls, slips, and trips.
 Some practical things you can do to keep yourself safe is to drive mindfully, wear appropriate industrial-grade footwear, and always exercise caution.
 For more HVAC technician safety tips, speak to your supervisor to make sure you have all of the suggested safety gear for your particular role.
 You can also check out our Technician’s Guide to HVAC Safety